 Spring 2022 Program Fee: $347

 Materials and supplies not included in the program fee and are purchased by the participant.
 Assistance with supplies is available.

 Registrations are accepted on a first-come, first-served and space available basis.
 Submission of a registration form does not guarantee enrollment in a class.
 If you submit a registration form and your preferred classes are full, you will be placed on the waiting list and notified as soon as possible if a space becomes available.

 Scholarships are based on financial need and are available on a first-come, first-served basis.
-Please indicate in your registration form if you would like to request a scholarship.
-You will be asked to provide family financial information (required) and a letter of support from an art teacher or mentor (recommended, but not required).
+Please indicate on your registration form if you would like to request a scholarship.
+To be considered, you will be asked to provide family financial information on the registration form (required).

 MassArt reserves the right to cancel courses in the event of an insufficient number of registrations.
 Students will receive a full refund in the event that a course is cancelled for this reason.
 Classes with low enrollment will be cancelled at least two weeks before the start of the program.